ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

-Running the pipeline also generates a :download:`DAG.svg <DAG-naive-pipeline.svg>` file in the results directory which shows the implementations, data dependencies and input validations preesnt in the pipeline.
+Running the pipeline also generates a :download:`DAG.svg <DAG-naive-pipeline.svg>` file in the results directory which shows the implementations, data dependencies and input validations present in the pipeline.

 To see how the model linked records before assigning them to clusters, we can look at the intermediate output produced by the ``splink_evaluating_pairs``